ResetSmith/ResetSmith.github.io/content/posts/monitoring/prom_install/index.md

 *For the purposes of this article you will need SSH access to a VPS or local machine running Ubuntu 20.04 LTS*

 There are a few different ways to handle getting Prometheus started.
 The easiest way to get going quickly is to use Prometheus as a Docker image, Promehteus has [instructions on it's website](https://prometheus.io/docs/prometheus/latest/installation/) for doing this if you would like to go that route.
 For the purposes of this article I'll go through installing Prometheus 'locally', locally in this instance refers to a DigitalOcean VPS.
-I'll use this setup for the rest of the series so if you do something different your experience may differ slightly.
+I'll use this setup for the rest of this series so if you do something different your experience may differ slightly.

 {{< alert type="info" >}}
 **DigitalOcean VPS**\
 For this article I am installing Prometheus on a DigitalOcean 2vCPU, 4GB Memory Droplet.
-Prometheus seems to have relatively low memory usage compared to other monitoring apps I tried (looking at you Elastic), you should be able to follow these directions on any comparable Cloud VPS running Ubuntu 20.04 or the Debian equivalent.
+Prometheus seems to have relatively low memory usage compared to other monitoring apps I tried (looking at you Elastic), you should be able to follow these directions on any comparable Cloud VPS running Ubuntu 20.04 or with a bit of fanagling the Debian equivalent.
 {{< /alert >}}

 ---